helm/charts/stable/sumologic-fluentd/README.md

 DaemonSet.
-After you have installed the chart, each pod, deployment, etc. can be optionally [configured](https://github.com/SumoLogic/fluentd-kubernetes-sumologic#options) to specify its log format, source category, or source name.
+After you have installed the chart, each pod, deployment, etc. can be optionally [configured](https://github.com/SumoLogic/fluentd-kubernetes-sumologic#options) to specify its log format, source category, source name, or exclude itself from SumoLogic.

     annotations:
       sumologic.com/format: "text"